 \begin{itemize}

 \item \textbf{How was the data associated with each instance acquired?} Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
-If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
+If the data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.

-\item \textbf{Over what timeframe was the data collected?} Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
-If not, please describe the timeframe in which the data associated with the instances was created.
-Finally, list when the dataset was first published.

-\item \textbf{What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?} How were these mechanisms or procedures validated?
+\item \textbf{What mechanisms or procedures were used to collect the data (e.g., hardware apparatuses or sensors, manual human curation, software programs, software APIs)?} How were these mechanisms or procedures validated?

-\item \textbf{What was the resource cost of collecting the data?} (e.g. what were the required computational resources, and the associated financial costs, and energy consumption - estimate the carbon footprint.
-See Strubell et al. for approaches in this area.)

 \item \textbf{If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?}

 \item \textbf{Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?}